This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Sausage and Ham Easy Jambalaya Recipe for Mardi Gras

-When we visited New Orleans, I don't think I ate so much food!
+When we visited New Orleans, I don't think I have ever eaten so much food!
 They have some fantastic flavors there!
-I HAD to recreate them at home, my oldest daughter and I love crawfish, but this jambalaya was hubby's favorite!
+I HAD to recreate them at home, my oldest daughter and I love crawfish, but this jambalaya recipe was hubby's favorite!

 3 ribs celery, finely chopped